Holy Spirit Province Saint-Esprit

 In one way or the other, my blog posts are always about this: what can we learn when we take the Franciscan view of the accomplishments of science?

-Born and raised in the great prairie province of Saskatchewan.
-The oldest son of grocery store owners learning about serving the community growing up in the grocery store.
-Enjoyed the gift of growing up in a small rural town with lots of extended family nearby.
+Friar Michael Perras, OFM.
+Born and raised in Saskatchewan.
+The oldest of four.
+Learned about serving the community growing up in his parent’s grocery store in a small rural community with lots of extended family nearby.
+Loves being an Uncle and a Godfather.

 Prior to joining the Franciscans served in various communities as a Youth Minister and Pastoral Assistant.
-Graduated with a Bachelor of Theology Degree in 2018.
-Simply Professed Friar since 2015.
+Holds Certificates in Youth Ministry, Lay Ministry, Liturgical Studies, and Spiritual Direction along with a Bachelor of Theology degree.
+Solemnly Professed Friar since August 2019.

 New blogs posted weekly - usually over the weekend.